cyfronet-fid/marketplace/README.md

 ```
 ./bin/server
 ```
-It uses foremant and start processes defined in `Procfile.dev`.
+It uses foreman and start processes defined in `Procfile.dev`.
 Script also checks if [overmind](https://github.com/DarthSim/overmind) is present in the classpath and uses it instead of `foreman`.
 `overmind` is more advanced than `foreman` and plays nicely with e.g. `byebug`.